Concurrent Professor, Department of English

-- A Wandering Aramaean: Passover Poems and Translations will be published by Dos Madres Press in 2011
+- A Wandering Aramaean: Passover Poems and Translations.
+Cincinnati: Dos Madres Press, 2012.

-- The Blank-Verse Tradition from Milton to Stevens: Freethinking and the Crisis of Modernity will be published by Cambridge University Press in 2012
+- The Blank-Verse Tradition from Milton to Stevens: Freethinking and the Crisis of Modernity.
+Cambridge, UK: Cambridge UP, 2012.

 - “The Ironies,” “The Vale of Disenchantment,” “The Fountain of Youth,” “Eyeless in Gaza,” “The Afterlife.”
 Marsh Hawk Review (Fall 2015).